NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/gearguide/+page.svelte.md

   - Forest Wound set gives 12% detail damage, 35% cdmg
   - Note that the set bonus is not better!
 The advantage from crafting s1 is an extra 2% penetration from higher level cards.
 However, the cost of acquiring cores/recipes/etc can make this very unlikely to be worth it if you're not rich.
 That money may be better spent fortifying armor or preparing for s5+.
   - This is the reason why I only recommend crafting Forest armor for very rich people - you would craft this exclusively for raw stats/2% pen ;D
+  - Additionally, you will have the chance to use s5 top armor, which is free, not horrible, and also provides the same pen.

 **Bottom Armor**